abhijaykheechee/genrefy/README.md

 ## **Formspree API**

-- Contact Us submissions are handled by the API so that you can send us a message!
+- Contact Us submissions are handled by the Formspree API so that you can send us a message!

 ## **Screenshots**